ahmed-881994/encryptorAPI/README.md

 ---
 ## Running the app using Uvicorn

-run `uvicorn app.main:app --reload` the `--reload` flag enables hot reload on saving any changes
+run `uvicorn main:app --reload` the `--reload` flag enables hot reload on saving any changes

 ---
 ## Docker